TabbyML/tabby/CONTRIBUTING.md

 git submodule update --recursive --init
 ```

-Make sure you have installed [Rust](https://www.rust-lang.org/learn/get-started) and the following dependencies for MacOS or Debian-based Linux distributions:
+Make sure you have installed [Rust](https://www.rust-lang.org/learn/get-started), and the following dependencies are for MacOS or Debian-based Linux distributions:

 ```bash
 # For MacOS